BGnoinski/gnoinski.ca/ben/build_site/hugo/ben.gnoinski.ca/content/posts/hugo_switch_pt1.md

 Visit https://gohugo.io/ for quickstart guide and full documentation.
 ```

-So it looks like I need a theme, after browsing [some themes](https://themes.gohugo.io/) I'm going with Hyde Hyde as it's pretty similar to my current layout.
+So it looks like I need a theme, after browsing [some themes](https://themes.gohugo.io/) I'm going with Hyde-Hyde as it's pretty similar to my current layout.

 ```
 cd ben.gnoinski.ca